 Developmental coursework (both prerequisite and corequisite) will be required of students whose placement test measures indicate a need for greater proficiency in the areas of English and/or mathematics.
-Please refer to the Course Description section for prerequisite and corequisite course information.

-- ENG 002 Transition English Credit Hours: 3 - ENG 011 Writing and Inquiry Support Credit Hours: 2 - Students who elect to take MAT 143 from above: - MAT 003 Transition Math Credit Hours: 3 - MAT 043 Quantitative Literacy Support Credit Hours: 2
+Please refer to the Course Description section for prerequisite and corequisite course information. - ENG 002 Transition English Credit Hours: 3 ENG 011 Writing and Inquiry Support Credit Hours: 2 MAT 003 Transition Math Credit Hours: 3 . .
+Suggested Program Sequence Day: